PavaraTharkana/azure-docs/articles/machine-learning/algorithm-module-reference/export-data.md

     If it is selected, the system will execute the module again to regenerate output.

 1. Define the path in the datastore where the data is.
 The path is a relative path.
 The empty paths or a URL paths are not allowed.

+    If you suppose to store the exported data file into a blob storage, you have to define the file name with the relevant extension which you need to store inside the blob storage.
+Otherwise, the file will not export to the blob storage.

 1. For **File format**, select the format in which data should be stored.